FlyAbove/python.py/CONTRIBUTING.md

 Your mail should contain:
-- Your application type.
-- Your experience in Python.
+- Your experience in Python
-- Your time zone.
+- Your time zone